-When children are removed from their families and placed in foster care, child protective services has a duty to ensure that they are placed in stable and nurturing homes with caregivers well equipped to address a range of needs and behaviors.
-Effective placement decisions reflect the following commitment: first placement, best placement, family placement, only placement.
-This brief is the first part of a series on placement instability.
-It explores the importance of placement stability and the challenges that prevent it.
+When children are removed from their families and placed in foster care, child protective services has a duty to ensure that they are placed in safe, stable, and nurturing homes with caregivers – ideally kin – who acknowledge and are equipped to help them process the trauma they have experienced.
+This brief explores the importance of placement stability and the challenges that inhibit it.
+For information about a range of promising approaches that help maintain placement stability, see How can we improve placement stability for children in foster care?

-Placement instability has a negative impact on all three goals of the child protection agency: safety, permanency, and well-being.
-Safety is impacted when a child is maltreated in a resource home and must be moved; permanency is delayed when a child experiences multiple placements; and well-being is affected in multiple ways, including poorer educational outcomes as a result of changing schools, and increased behavioral and mental health issues.2 Child development research tells us that children need consistency, predictability, and attachment to a caring adult to thrive.
-This is especially true for children in foster care, who have experienced trauma leading up to and including removal from their home and community.
+Child development research tells us that children need consistency, predictability, and attachment to a caring adult to thrive.
+This is especially true for children in foster care, who have experienced trauma leading up to and including removal from their home, as well as the trauma of ongoing separation from family.
 Children in out-of-home care need stable adult connections to support their well-being.
-These secure attachments can best be assured in stable placements that help young people transition in and out of care and into permanency without delay.
+These secure attachments are best formed in stable placements that help young people maintain connection with their family and community, and transition into permanency without delay.

 Children experience more placements the longer they linger in foster care.
-According to the Child Welfare Outcomes 2010–2014 Report to Congress, the majority of children in foster care for less than 12 months experience no more than two placements.6 While that is still one placement too many, this proportion decreases significantly for those children who remain in care 24 months and beyond:
+According to the Children’s Bureau’s Child Welfare Outcomes Data, the majority of children in foster care for less than 12 months experience no more than one or two placements.7 However, this proportion varies significantly by state/territory, and the number of placements increases as children stay in care longer.